shred/kaminari/README.md

   The ESP8266 WiFi is a strong disturber.
 Try to give more space between the WiFi antenna and the detector coil, in order to reduce disturbers.

   Lightnings are only detected in a radius of up to 40 km.
 However, lightnings are poorer detected with increasing distance.

+- **I get a lot of disturber indications.**

+  Try to find a place with less radio disturbers, and experiment with the `watchdogThreshold` and `spikeRejection` settings.
+If the disturber indications are annoying you, you can also set `disturberBrightness` to 0.

 - **Are kits or assembled devices available?**